 Whatever new concepts may lurk in future discoveries that might explain present anomalies concerned with black holes or the singularity at the Big Bang, if such concepts there be, they would, by definition, entail a startling rework of science’s conceptual foundations.
 One may rebel against admitting such radical changes, but the history of science argues for just such an open mindedness and humility.
 We must allow ourselves to continue to learn and be prepared to cast aside the old and bring in the new.

 The present state of our scientific theoretical base has “humility” written all over it.
 Our present scientific paradigm has it that it all came from a complete mystery at the Big Bang, and science still does not know how to bridge the apparently random behavior of individual quantum subatomic particles to make it compatible with the known truths of a fully orderly physical world at the visible level of Newtonian mechanics (normal physics).
-Thus, there is plenty of room for humility, and for future surprises in science.

 If the long sought grand unification theory in physics, string theory or something akin to it, is finally confirmed and elucidated, who knows what the implications for metaphysics as a whole will be, let alone the narrow question of intelligent design?
 We could end up with the multiverse from Hell, as it were, where universes have seamlessly overlaid each other, and we have only had the illusion of living in a single independent world.
 In such a mess, each person’s path could wander undetectably through a tapestry of segments of intermingled worlds somewhat unique to the individual.
 This wouldn’t mean individuals were living an isolated existence; the people around us would still be real.
 But it would mean that the pure objectivity that science requires for 100% theoretical veracity could turn out to be an illusion.
 I believe in a single objective world, but the new theories of physics offer radically new possibilities for the nature of such a world.